Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Related Work

-Many new versions of vision transformers have been proposed to relieve the high computational cost problems.
-For example, the Pyramid Vision Transformer (PVT) \cite{pvt} applies transformers on lower resolution features which significantly reduces the computational cost.
-Another workaround, as proposed in the Swin Transformer \cite{liu2021swin}, is the locally-grouped self-attention \cite{chu2021twins}, where the input features are separated into a grid of non-overlapped windows and the vision transformer is operated only within each window.
-Many methods have been proposed to bring inductive biases into ViT.
-LocalViT \cite{li2021localvit} brings a locality mechanism to ViT by employing the depth-wise convolution into the feed-forward network.
+Very recently, vision transformers \cite{vit} have received increasing research interest in image and video vision tasks, including object detection \cite{dert}, image classification \cite{vit} and semantic segmentation \cite{zheng2021rethinking}.
+Many new versions of vision transformers \cite{pvt,liu2021swin,rao2021dynamicvit,Chen_2021_ICCV} have been proposed to relieve the high computational cost problems.
+For example, the Swin Transformer \cite{liu2021swin} uses a locally-grouped self-attention \cite{chu2021twins}, where the input features are separated into a grid of non-overlapped windows and the vision transformer is operated only within each window.
+Many other methods have been proposed to bring inductive biases into the vision transformer \cite{wu2021cvt,li2021localvit,chu2021twins,yang2021focal}, such as the LocalViT \cite{li2021localvit}, which brings a locality mechanism to ViT by employing the depth-wise convolution into the feed-forward network.
 CvT \cite{wu2021cvt} proposes a convolutional token embedding to model local spatial contexts and a convolutional projection layer to provide efficiency benefits.